 c.
-Download the most recent bid JAR file from https://repo1.maven.org/maven2/biz/aQute/bid/ biz.aQute.bid/.
-The bid utility lets you create OSGi bundles for JDBC libraries that do not yet support OSGi.
+Download the most recent brd JAR file from https://repo1.maven.org/maven2/biz/aQute/bnd/ biz.aQute.bnd/.
+The bnd utility lets you create OSGi bundles for JDBC libraries that do not yet support OSGi.

 Place the bnd JAR file in the same directory as the JDBC driver: